top of page

 About Us

-Our lab is interested in the signaling networks that operate in stem cell regulation during tissue homeostasis and regeneration, and in various diseases including cancers.
+Our laboratory is interested in the signaling networks that operate in stem cell regulation during tissue homeostasis and regeneration, and in various diseases including cancers.
 We are particularly interested in signaling pathways that play important roles during embryonic patterning because these pathways have increasingly been recognized for their post-embryonic roles in the maintenance of tissue integrity and tumor initiation and growth, and seem to exert their post-embryonic effects through the regulation of tissue stem cell physiology.
 We address questions such as how stem cells mediate the repair of injured tissues, what is the role of developmental signaling pathways in stem cell-mediated tissue regeneration, and how dysregulation of these pathways and stem cell activity lead to the development of diseases including cancer.

 image-2.png